BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: System Overview

 \subsection{Threat model}

 \sysname assumes a computationally bounded adversary, ensuring that common cryptographic security assumptions, like those for hash functions and digital signatures, hold.
-We assume there are at most $f$ Byzantine nodes, with $n = 2f+1$.
-Byzantine nodes may behave arbitrarily, whereas the remaining $n-f$ nodes are honest and follow the protocol.
+We assume a computationally bounded adversary controlling at most $f$ of $n = 2f+1$ total validators (or equivalently, stake $S_f < S/2$ of total stake $S$).
+Byzantine nodes may behave arbitrarily; the remaining $n-f$ nodes are honest.
+This global bound governs the guard layer; the core layer operates under a stricter threshold ($n_c = 5f_c+1$) that may be temporarily violated, triggering recovery.
+The two layers also differ in their network assumptions, detailed below.
 We provide a security assessment on the stake requirements for the \lmysticeti and \gossip layers at the end of this section.
+We also highlight that the two layers of \sysname conceptually operate under different networking models, which we discuss in the following paragraphs.

 \para{Core layer} \sysname uses the novel \lmysticeti consensus protocol at its core, which assumes that the total number of core validators $n_c$ satisfies $n_c \geq 5f_c + 1$, where $f_c$ is the maximum number of Byzantine core validators which may deviate from the protocol arbitrarily.
-The remaining core validators are assumed to be honest following the protocol specification.
-We further assume that \lmysticeti operates in a partially synchronous~\cite{dwork1988consensus} network.
-We also provide a variant of \lmysticeti for asynchronous networks in Appendix~\ref{sec:async}.
-Since the threat model of the core layer is significantly weaker than the global assumption, it can fail.
-However, it will only fail accountably and, as a result, allow the system to detect the adversarial nodes and exclude them, slowly converging the threat model to the operational requirements of the core layer.

-\para{Guard layer} For the guard layer, \sysname uses \gossip and assumes a synchronous network, which is a stronger networking model.
-Consequently, this synchrony assumption also applies to \sysname overall.
-However, \sysname provides optimistic responsiveness when the assumptions of \lmysticeti hold and thus faster finality than what is achievable under synchrony.
-When the \lmysticeti assumptions are violated, we use the synchrony assumption of \gossip to detect accountable faults and recover.
+The remaining core validators are assumed to be honest and follow the protocol specification.